-Crappie are probably the most sought after fish in America and plenty are caught from a river bank.
+Crappie are probably the most sought-after fish in America and plenty are caught from shore.
 There are many great rivers throughout America that are home to the crappie.
 There are many ways to catch these delicious panfish and one is to cast from the river bank to likely crappie cover.
 This cover can be anything from rocky banks to lay-downs and depending on the time of year one will usually outperform the other.
-If your having a hard time locating crappie in this cover don't forget to probe for crappie that might be suspended in the water column.
-Read on for some great tips on catching more crappie from the river bank.

-WOOD: Lay-downs are the most popular cover for crappie and usually gets the most fishing pressure throughout the year.
-Fishing river bank lay-downs can be more fickle than in lakes and reservoirs.
+Lay-downs are the most popular cover for crappie and usually gets the most fishing pressure throughout the year.
+Fishing river bank lay-downs can be fickler than in lakes and reservoirs.
 Lay-downs along river banks can be here today gone tomorrow due to water level changes especially during the spring.
 This is no reason to by-pass lay-downs when doing your search for river bank crappie.
 Lay-downs are big attractors for crappie but not all wood is created equal and some lay-downs will hold crappie when others will not.
-When the current is really moving crappie tend to stick tight to these lay-downs and on the down current side.
-These little eddies can be full of crappie, as well as other species, during high water conditions.
-If you can locate two or three logjams nearby oftentimes they too will hold crappie.
-The nice thing about this is that you can rotate your logjams.
-Y anglers get discouraged after catching several crappie from one small eddy the bite goes away and the angler moves on to search for more crappie.
-Be patient and a single logjam can provide action for several hours.
-Crappie will get a little weary of your bait after several of their buddies have been pulled from the water but they will be back so just wait them out.
-The great thing about having a few productive logjams nearby is you can rest one while you fish another and keep the action hot throughout your trip.
+You can try to figure this out but it will be much easier as well as productive just to fish them all until you locate the one that the crappie prefers that particular day.

-TACKLE: Your river bank tackle need not be complicated.
-A 6 foot medium light rod with a small spinning reel will do just fine.
-I have even used a 5 foot rod when the growth along the river is heavy.
+Your river bank tackle need not be complicated.
+A 6-foot medium light rod with a small spinning reel will do just fine.
+I have even used a 5-foot rod when the growth along the river is heavy.
 The shorter rod makes casting much easier in these situations.
-Many crappie anglers use 4 pound test line but when fishing for river bank crappie I would suggest 8 pound test monofilament line.
-Clear water is seldom an issue on rivers and with the current of most rivers 8 pound test will help you land more crappie especially when you locate those slabs that we all seek.
-A simple jig works fine for river crappie or for greater relaxation just a gold aberdeen hook and minnow under a float will do just fine.
+Many crappie anglers use 4-pound test line but when fishing for river bank crappie I would suggest 8-pound test monofilament line.
+Clear water is seldom an issue on rivers and with the current of most rivers 8-pound test will help you land more crappie especially when you locate those slabs that we all seek.
+A simple jig works fine for river crappie or for greater relaxation just a gold Aberdeen hook and minnow under a float will do just fine.
 At times the float is a great addition to your jig presentation especially when fishing thick brush.
-A simple direct connect bobber will work most of the time but I always have a few slip bobbers and some bobber stops in my small tackle box just in case the crappie are holding in deep water.
-One other thing I would add to your list is a small cooler.
-I like to put my fish on ice rather than trying to keep them alive throughout the day.
-A small cooler can keep a few drinks and a sandwich cool but provides a great way to preserve your catch for the day.
-Cold crappie tend to be a little firmer which make them a little easier to fillet as well.
+A simple direct connect bobber will work most of the time but I always have a couple slip bobbers and some bobber stops in my small tackle box just in case the crappie are holding in deep water.

 Nice River Crappie